RomainPr/MobilTechnicalTest/README.md

 ## Summary of what have been done

-Version 1 : simple static UI view
+Version 1 : simple static UI view on Android